pierrepeterlongo/back_to_sequences/README.md

 This benchmark is reproducible by running `generate_data.sh` and then `bench.sh` in the `benchs` folder.
 Presented results were obtained on
 * the GenOuest platform on a node with 32 threads Xeon 2.2 GHz, denoted by "genouest" in the table below.
-* a MacBook, Apple M2 pro, 16 GB RAM, with 10 threads denoted by "mac" in the table below.
+* a MacBook, Apple M2 pro, 16 GB RAM, with 10 threads, denoted by "mac" in the table below.
-* AMD Ryzen 7 4.2 GHz 5800X 64 GB RAM, denoted by "AMD" in the table below.
+* AMD Ryzen 7 4.2 GHz 5800X 64 GB RAM,  with 16 threads, denoted by "AMD" in the table below.

 We indexed: one million kmers (exactly 995,318) of length 31.